act3-ai/aceup/asce-tools/README.md

 Software installed by the ASCE Tools command will be kept up-to-date with `brew upgrade`.

+> [!IMPORTANT]
+>
+> The [ACT3 Homebrew Tap's prerequisites](https://github.com/act3-ai/homebrew-tap#prerequisites) are required in order to install ACT3 packages included in ASCE Tools.

 ## Usage

 It is recommended to use the ACT3 Homebrew Tap's `install-asce-tools` command to install ASCE Tools.
 If you would like to install ASCE Tools without using the ACT3 Homebrew Tap, follow the [standalone usage instructions](#standalone-usage) below.